-25. As explained in the following paragraphs, and in contrast to the Marshall Islands v.
-United Kingdom case, it does not appear that there was an incipient dispute between the Marshall Islands and India in the present case prior to the filing of the application.
-As discussed in my dissenting opinion in the Marshall Islands v.
-United Kingdom case, the Nayarit statement by the Marshall Islands may be considered as a protest meant to contest the attitude of the nuclear-weapons States towards the immediate commencement of negotiations on a comprehensive convention for the elimination of nuclear weapons.
-However, for there to exist at least the beginning of a dispute between the Marshall Islands and India, it must be shown that India had a course of conduct which was positively opposed to the commencement and conclusion of such negotiations prior to the institution of proceedings.
-A review of the two categories of documents and statements mentioned above shows that India has systematically supported the immediate commencement and conclusion of multilateral negotiations aimed at the elimination of nuclear weapons both before and after the submission of the Application by the Marshall Islands.
+23. As explained in the following paragraphs, and in contrast to the Marshall Islands v.
+United Kingdom case, it does not appear that there was an incipient dispute between the Republic of the Marshall Islands and Pakistan in the present case prior to the filing of the Application.
+As discussed in my dissenting opinion in Marshall Islands v.
+United Kingdom, the Navarit statement by the Republic of the Marshall Islands may be considered as a protest meant to contest the attitude of all the nuclear-weapons States towards the immediate commencement of negotiations on a comprehensive convention for the elimination of nuclear weapons.
+However, for there to exist at least the beginning of a dispute between the Republic of the Marshall Islands and Pakistan, it must be shown that Pakistan had a course of conduct which was positively opposed to the commencement and conclusion of such negotiations prior to the institution of proceedings.
+A review of the voting record and statements mentioned above shows that Pakistan has systematically supported the immediate commencement and conclusion of multilateral negotiations aimed at the elimination of nuclear weapons both before and after the submission of the Application by the Republic of the Marshall Islands.